Onan 5500 Generator and the Set Quiet GasolineTM Series RV QG will be reviewed on this article.

 * Two 30A breakers.

 The quietest machine in its class features very low vibration levels at 67 decibels.
-RV QG alternators are perfect for Class A motorhomes (2 air conditioners), Class C motorhomes, and 5th wheels.
+RV QG products are perfect for Class A motorhomes (2 air conditioners), Class C motorhomes, and 5th wheels.
 Recreational Vehicle QG 6500 and 7000 alternators are ideal for Class A motorhomes (2 air conditioners) and Class A diesel motorhomes.

-Marquis Gold Recreational Vehicle power cell now have the RV QG designation.
+Marquis Gold lp power cell now have the RV QG designation.
 They are available in 2500 and 7000 Watt (Recreational Vehicle QG 7000) gas models along with 2500 Watt (RV QG 2500 LP) and 6500 Watt (Recreational Vehicle QG 6500 LP) LP fuel generators.
 A few of the outstanding functions of this system include:

 Developed to be the Quietest system in its class